natocesarrego/liferay-docs/discover/portal/articles/04-business-productivity/01-forms/05-success-page.markdown

 for a dog sled race, you can be more playful:
 [![Figure x: A potential dog sled race registration form's success page.](../../../images/forms-success-page.png)

+The default success page message simply says

+**Done**

+*Your information was successfully received.
+Thank you for filling out the form.*

-To configure a success page, you must be in the form builder.
+You To configure a success page, you must be in the form builder.
 Click on the form page's Action (![Actions](../../../images-dxp/icon-actions.png)) button and choose *Add Success Page*.